Bulk viscosity from neutron decays to dark baryons in neutron star matter: Introduction

 In this work, we consider the $n\rightarrow\chi+\phi$ solution to the neutron decay anomaly and assume that the $\chi$ is thermally equilibrated with the $npe$ matter, while the $\phi$ escapes.
 We do a full calculation of both decay rates of the neutron (Urca and the dark decay $n\rightarrow\chi+\phi$) and then calculate the bulk viscosity, taking into account the coupled nature of these decays (as illuminated by \cite{Berryman:2022zic}).
 In Sec.~\ref{sec:n_decay_anomaly}, we describe the solution to the neutron lifetime anomaly where the neutron decays into a dark baryon $\chi$ and a dark scalar $\phi$ and in Sec.~\ref{sec:npechi_matter} we describe the EoS of dense matter that contains thermally-equilibrated $\chi$ particles as well as the standard $npe$ matter.
 This includes a discussion of the self-repulsion of the dark baryons.
 In Sec.~\ref{sec:bulkviscosity} we derive the bulk viscosity in a system where the neutron can decay through two different channels, arriving at a tractable formula for the bulk viscosity.
 Finally, in Sec.~\ref{sec:results}, we calculate the rates of the two neutron decays, which includes the use of the novel nucleon width approximation (NWA) for the neutron dark decay rate.
-We calculate the bulk viscosity of this system and then also study the bulk viscosity as we increase the $n\chi\phi$ coupling beyond that which satisfies the neutron decay anomaly, as this leads to an interesting general point about moderate-speed decays in the high-temperature conditions of neutron star mergers.
+We calculate the bulk viscosity of this system and then also study the bulk viscosity as we increase the $n\chi\phi$ coupling beyond that which leads to a 1\% branching ratio (in vacuum), as this leads to an interesting general point about moderate-speed chemical reactions in the high-temperature conditions of neutron star mergers.